mcplusa/gmail-to-salesforce/readme.md

 ```
 Go to chrome://extensions
-Clic on "Load unpacked extension..."
+Click on "Load unpacked extension..."
 Select the directory of the project
 ```